beanfiller/beanfiller-tcases/README.md

 119 faces generated with independent 2-tuples or properties
 ```

 Of the total possible combinations (11 x 9 x 5 = 495), this is a smaller subset of 119 faces where for each trait-pair (e.g. eyes and mouth) each combination appears at least once.
+(TODO: Show how number can be further reduced)
-As test-inputs, using such subsets instead of all combinations reduces test-time while usually detecting the same bugs as the full set.
+As test-inputs, using such subsets instead of all combinations reduces test-time while detecting most bugs that would be found by testing all combinations (some studies suggest 75% of bugs).

 This shows only a small part of the possibilities to define combinations, for boundary-value testing conditions and failure values are very powerful.

 ## Motivation

 When automating tests for system with complex inputs, a challenge is maintaining a large set of test input combinations, another challenge is to keep the duration of running all tests low.
-Using Beanfiller-tcases, java developers can model any number of testcases in a simple java bean and have instances automaticall generated to run tests, with the benefit of pairwise testing reducing the total number of tests.
+Using Beanfiller-tcases, java developers can model any number of testcases in a simple java bean and have instances automatically generated to run tests, with the benefit of pairwise testing reducing the total number of tests.

 This project uses [Tcases](https://github.com/Cornutum/tcases), a tool for combinatorial testing.
 Tcases is intended as a standalone CLI tool to maintain a set of testcase xml-files over time, possibly maintaining also a set of generated+modified Test sources (in any language) containing expected values for each generated testcase (a.k.a Oracle).

 In contract to Tcases, Beanfiller-Tcases aims to be used as a java library without necessarily handling XML or generated testing code.
 A tester can easily generate a small subset of combinations of test variables, and thus have an easily readable and maintainable testing codebase.

+## In-depth example

+The initial Emoji example is just an introduction to how to use the library to manage combinatorial code problems.

+TODO: Add an actual test exampe here with conditions and failures.

 ## How to use